 4. Ramro Chha – It is Good

 Now let’s learn to compliment in Nepali.
 What would you say when you see something beautiful or eye pleasing?

 You say either ‘It’s beautiful’ or ‘It’s Good’, right?
 So when you liked something you express your likeness in Nepali by saying ‘Ramro chha’.

 If someone asks you ‘Kasto chha?’, you say ‘Ramro chha’.
-‘Kasto chha?’ is the Nepali translation of English words ‘How’s it?’ while ‘Ramro chha’ is the Nepali translation of English words ‘It’s good’.
+‘Kasto chha?’ is the Nepali translation of English words ‘How’s it?’ while ‘Ramro chha’ is the Nepali translation of the English word ‘It’s good’.

 So now you know how to compliment the beautiful Himalayan ranges in Nepali words, right?

 When we meet someone, we greet them by saying ‘Namaste’.
 Similarly, at the time of departure, we say ‘Pheri Bhetaula’, which means ‘We will meet again’ or ‘See you again’ in the Nepali language.

 There is no specific Nepali word for ‘Bye’ but there is a tradition of saying ‘Pheri Bhetaula’ while leaving that gives a sense of joy that you wish to see them again in the future.
 It gives positive feelings while leaving.

 So, when you meet local people in the villages hotel owners, guides, and porters, before leaving the place, you can bid farewell by saying ‘Pheri Bhetaula’.
 This sentence will definitely bring a smile to the person’s face.